Tanishqua23/Tanishqua23/README.md

 # Hi, I'm Tanishqua Verma 👋

-Software Engineer with 1 year of experience at IBM, working on build systems, packaging automation, and cross-architecture infrastructure.
+Backend Engineer | Go · Python · C++ | ex-IBM

-ECE grad from NSUT Delhi, building at the intersection of backend and DevOps.
+Software Engineer with 1 year of IBM experience delivering production-grade backend infrastructure for enterprise AI at scale.
+I build reliable, distributed systems from automating WatsonX.ai's GenAI deployment pipeline at IBM to independently architecting Hermes, a distributed task queue in Go.
+Driven by a bias toward building things that cannot afford to fail.

 ---